 b.
-Malta, NY 26 June 1803, d.
-Havana, Cuba 29 Dec 1862.
+26 June 1803, Malta, NY - d.
+29 Dec 1862, Havana, Cuba; buried Greenridge Cemetery, Saratoga Springs, NY.
 This is an impressive portrait of a man with whom we are clearly expected to be impressed.
 Marvin graduated Union College class of 1826 and then studied law, passing the NY Bar in 1829; elected 1833 to the NY state Legislative Assembly, later served as a judge on the Saratoga County Court, and was the presiding judge for the Court of Common Pleas from 1838 to 1847 until the court was abolished by the new NY state Constitution; served as Postmaster for Saratoga Springs during Tyler & Polk administrations; started first bank at Saratoga with brother, James Madison Marvin, and in 1835 procured the first charter in NY State for a fire insurance company upon the mutual plan; in 1851-1852 served as a Saratoga Springs Supervisor; along with his legal career, Marvin also jointly managed the United States Hotel in Saratoga Springs from 1832 until his 1852 death while visiting Havana, Cuba; married Harriet Fraser Lyons, 8 Feb 1837.
-With this portrait, ostensively done soon after Cook's return to the USA, the artist shows that he has left Lemuel Dickinson and Parrit Blaisdell far behind and has skillfully mastered the standard artistic conventions for painting a person of prominence: the strongly modeled face, the regal pose, the classical background with roseate sky, the index finger in the book.
-In fact, although signed on lower back right "Painted by Nelson Cook/Saratoga Spgs/1839," the artistic sophistication achieved by Cook here is more consistent with the maturer style the artist exhibited ten years later [see Payn Bigelow (1849) and Hannah Bigelow (1849)].
-This may be indicative of the special care Cook took when crafting Marvin's portrait or perhaps an incorrect date was assigned by a conservator.
-Regardless, Marvin's likeness is what has been called the "ultimate extravagance": portraitists of the day often set their fees based on the pose, from the "low end" of a simple bust, to a bust with one hand displayed, to, as here, a seated portrait with both hands showing.
+With this portrait, done soon after Cook's permanent return to the USA from Canada, the artist shows that he has left Lemuel Dickinson and Parrit Blaisdell far behind and has skillfully mastered the standard artistic conventions for painting a person of prominence: the strongly modeled face, the regal pose, the classical background with roseate sky, the index finger in the book.
+Marvin's likeness is what has been called the "ultimate extravagance": portraitists of the day often set their fees based on the pose depicted, from the low end of a simple bust, to a bust with one hand displayed, to as here, a seated portrait with both hands showing, which commanded a fee only exceeded by a full-length rendering.
+The painting is inscribed on the back at lower right "Painted by Nelson Cook/Saratoga Spa/1839.”
 This painting came to Union College through Hiram C. Todd (with the State Attorney General's office and former chairman of the Union Board of Trustees), who inherited and lived in Marvin's home in Saratoga Springs following Marvin's daughter Mary Louise Sackett's 1826 death; the selling of the home and dispersal of its contents in 1944 brought Cook's handsome portrait to Union, where Mary Louise had earlier established several funds in her father's name.
-The portrait is oil on canvas with dimensions of 36" X 29" and as of July 2020 it was on display on the south wall of the Hale House dining room at Union College.
+The portrait is oil on canvas with dimensions of 36" X 29" and was on display on the south wall of the Hale House dining room at Union College up until about 2022.
+At that time, due to inadequate HVAC issues at Hale House, the portrait was put into storage.
+Hopefully, this is only a temporary situation, and this wonderful rendering of Thomas Jefferson Marvin will soon see the light of day once again.

 Courtesy of the Union College Permanent Collection.